This post may contain affiliate links, from which we earn an income.

 Thingvellir was first seen in history as early as 900CE when the Icelandic parliament was formed and the subsequent annual gatherings took place in what is now the National Park.
 Even today the area is where important national events take place and the small church and adjacent buildings close to Silfra are worth visiting.

 Geologically, Þingvellir National Park (Icelandic) is unique.
-The whole area lies on the Mid-Atlantic Ridge known as the Silfra Drift, and is one of the few places where the fissure between the plates can be seen.
-This fissure provides one of the highlights of the area – snorkelling between the tectonic plates at Silfra, next on our Iceland must-do list!
+The whole area lies on the Mid-Atlantic Ridge known as the Silfra Drift and is one of the few places where the fissure between the plates can be seen.
+This fissure provides one of the highlights of the area – snorkeling between the tectonic plates at Silfra, next on our Iceland must-do list!

 Close to Silfra is Almannagja is the deep canyon between the plates, which can be explored following clearly marked paths and boardwalks.
-At one end of the canyon is Öxaráfoss, a small 20 metre waterfall.
-The canyon can be viewed from above from the main viewpoint at the visitors centre, to get a compete overview of the landscape.
+At one end of the canyon is Öxaráfoss, a small 20-metre waterfall.
+The canyon can be viewed from above from the main viewpoint at the visitor’s center, to get a complete overview of the landscape.

 There are also several hikes around the lake and across the lava fields.

-You can either walk from the visitors centre down to Almannagja and the lakeside area around Silfra, or drive around to the smaller parking areas close to the church and starting point for the Silfra dives.
-All the parking is paid but tickets can be used in any carpark.
+You can either walk from the visitors center down to Almannagja and the lakeside area around Silfra or drive around to the smaller parking areas close to the church and starting point for the Silfra dives.
+All the parking is paid for but tickets can be used in any car park.